 What neural mechanisms contribute to the generation of tinnitus remains unresolved.
 Hearing loss has been identified as a main risk factor for tinnitus (Kim et al., 2015).
 Indeed, for 75-80% of people with tinnitus, objective audiometric testing indicates hearing loss (Wallhäusser-Franke et al., 2017).
 Previous findings support the idea that some form of auditory damage – even without clear audiometric changes – facilitates tinnitus development (Roberts et al., 2006; Schaette and McAlpine, 2011; Schaette et al., 2012; Weisz et al., 2006) and provokes maladaptive changes.

 Based on the observation of enhanced neural activity following hearing loss in animal models (Eggermont and Roberts, 2004; Roberts et al., 2010), a still-influential “altered-gain“ view holds that reduced auditory input following hearing damage leads neurons in the auditory pathway to increase their responsivity, thereby restoring their activity level; in this framework, the perception of phantom sounds is a “downside“ to this homeostatic process, as spontaneous activity can engage downstream auditory regions (Schaette and Kempter, 2006; Sedley, 2019).
 This model of phantom sound perceptions is supported by research in both animals and computational models (Roberts and Salvi, 2019; Schaette, 2014; Schaette and Kempter, 2012).
-In humans, resting-state M/EEG studies reported divergent patterns, especially in the delta, alpha and gamma frequency band ranges within and beyond auditory regions (de Ridder et al., 2011; van der Loo et al., 2009; Weisz et al., 2005).
+In humans, resting-state M/EEG studies reported divergent patterns, especially in the delta, alpha and gamma frequency band ranges within and beyond auditory regions (de Ridder et al., 2011; van der Loo et al., 2009; Weisz et al., 2005; for an opposite finding see e.g., Adjamian et al., 2012; Zobay and Adjamian, 2015).
 In this regard, the thalamocortical dysrhythmia hypothesis proposes as well that tinnitus development is a consequence of altered neural thalamo-cortical coherence.
 Findings concerning this hypothesis state that tinnitus is both related to enhanced theta, delta and gamma-band activity in the auditory cortex as well as decreased connectivity between the thalamic medial geniculate body and auditory regions (Brinkmann et al., 2021; De Ridder et al., 2015; Llinas et al., 1999).

 Other potential explanations for tinnitus perception are for instance noise cancellation models (Rauschecker et al., 2010).
 The noise cancellation model states that due to cochlear lesions and resulting neuroplastic reorganization, hyperactivity in auditory pathways generates or enables acute tinnitus.
 Normally, noise cancellation mechanisms in the limbic system start identifying and inhibiting the wrong sound signal but in cases of dysfunctions in the limbic system and especially in the anterior cingulate cortex, noise signals persist consciously as tinnitus in the auditory system.
 Permanent dysfunctions lead to cortical reorganizations which result in chronic phantom sound perceptions (Rauschecker et al., 2010; Song et al., 2015).
 More recent work also states alterations in a more general cognitive network including prefrontal, limbic, and subcortical structures which lead to the chronicity of tinnitus (Lan et al., 2022).